CodeYourFuture/curriculum/content/js1/blocks/reuse/index.md

 facilitation = false
 emoji= '🗄️'
 [objectives]
-    1='Label and describe the syntactic features of a function declaration' 2='Identify a call site'
+    1='Identify a call site'
-    3='Differentiate between a function declaration and a function invocation' 4='Identify the return value evaluated at a call site given its function declaration' 5='Reuse code to perform the same calculation with different inputs' 6='Log the return value of a function'
+    2='Differentiate between a function declaration and a function invocation' 3='Identify the return value evaluated at a call site given its function declaration' 4='Reuse code to perform the same calculation with different inputs' 5='Log the return value of a function'
-    7='Given a short program, state the number of times a given function is called'
+    6='Given a short program, state the number of times a given function is called'
 +++

 We write a return statement to specify a function's return value.
 If your function call is like a question, the return statement is the answer.
 It's what comes back.